TriplyDB/Documentation/blog/2022-04-new-features/index.md

 ### NEW: SPARQL Markup View

 Markup view is an improvement of the gallery view.
-The gallery view allows the user to create HTML blocks with SPARQL, and even add populated HTML elements to the gallery view.
+The gallery view allows the user to create HTML blocks with SPARQL, and even add populated HTML elements.
 Nevertheless, we noticed users going all out with the gallery view and (miss-)using the gallery view with a lot of HTML elements.
 To help them out we have added in the markup view as a new tool.

 The markup view can visualize two different types of markup languages: mermaid and HTML.
 [Mermaid](https://mermaid-js.github.io/mermaid/#/) is a library with tools to visualize diagrams and charts.
 The second language is HTML.
 Now you can create HTML elements that are populated with information from a dataset and combined into HTML elements with SPARQL.
 In our [documentation](https://triply.cc/docs/yasgui#markup), you can read how you can go about implementing the markup view, and you can also play around with this through our [mermaid query](https://triplydb.com/JD/-/queries/markup-visualization) yourself.